Georgelsw/STAT3011-Project-2-GROUP-1-/README.md

-## STAT3011-Project-2
+# STAT3011-Project-2
-# Statistic project 2-Pizza Analysis
+## Statistic project 2-Pizza Analysis
 This project is based on Chapter 27: Pizza Restaurant Data Analysis of Data Science, Analytics, and AI for Business and the Real World.
-By using the data csv provided in
+By using the data csv provided in the reference book, we performed different data manipulation and analysis to solve different problems.

 For information of the data csv, visit (https://raw.githubusercontent.com/rajeevratan84/data-analyst-bootcamp/master/8358_1.csv).

+### Table of contents
 0. Data Research & Cleaning
 PIC: All
 - Search for extra data like GDP, profit from selling pizza, etc